Greg Anderson (drag racer)

-Greg Anderson (born March 14, 1961 in Duluth, Minnesota) is a current NHRA Camping World Drag Racing Series Pro Stock owner and driver for KB Racing, driving the Hendrick Automotive Group Chevrolet Camaro.
+Greg Anderson (born March 14, 1961, in Duluth, Minnesota) is an American current NHRA Mission Foods Drag Racing Series Pro Stock owner, driver, and engine builder for KB Titan Racing, driving the Hendrick Automotive Group Chevrolet Camaro.
 He began his Pro Stock career in 1998.
 Greg previously served as Crew Chief for former pro stock champion Warren Johnson and tuned Warren to three pro stock championships (1992–93, 1995).
 Anderson is married to wife Kimberly and the couple have two children, Brittany and Cody.
 He resides in Concord, North Carolina.
-Anderson took over KB Racing from Keith Black at the end of the 2022 season.
+KB Titan Racing is a partnership of Anderson, Jim Whiteley and Eric Latino, who acquired the team from Ken Black at the end of the 2022 season, and participates in Pro Stock and Pro Modified.